crawl/crawl/crawl-ref/docs/crawl_manual.rst

   They are superlative artisans and smiths, employed in ancient times by even the gods themselves, and this spiritual history makes them exceptional at invoking divine aid.
-They can even use enchantment scrolls to improve artifacts that would be beyond the understanding of any other species.
+They can even use enchantment scrolls to improve artefacts that would be beyond the understanding of any other species.

 Minotaurs (Mi)